-Interface – The knowledge connection for business is committed to protecting the privacy of its customers and website visitors.
+Interface – The knowledge connection for business is committed to protecting the privacy of its clients and website visitors.
 Our relationship with you is valuable and we understand the importance you place on the privacy and security of information which personally identifies you.

 Information that we collect from you

 Interface provides a variety of online offerings, including information about Interface services, business information and publicity.
 Interface collects personally identifiable information you may provide through the newsletter sign up form, enquiry form, feedback form, registration for events and emails.
 We ask you for personal data only when it is needed to provide services you have enquired about or asked us to provide or to respond to your request for information.
-You do not need to provide us with personal data simply to browse our site.

 Our website keeps track of standard internet log information and details of visitor behaviour patterns to better understand your website experience and to help us to improve our services for users.
 This information is collected by what are called cookies.
 The cookies used do not identify individual users and we do not make any attempt to find out identities of those using our websites.

 We use a number of different cookies on our site.
 If you do not know what cookies are, or how to control or delete them, then we recommend you visit www.aboutcookies.org for detailed guidance.